Skip to main content

 Around $35: ThermoWorks ThermoPop 2.
 The thermometer he should have had years ago.

 Around $70: TempSpike Plus if he does long cooks.
-Chimney Starter plus ThermoPop 2 plus Holy Gospel rub at around $67 combined if he does not.
+Chimney Starter plus ThermoPop 2 plus Holy Gospel rub together if he does not.

 Around $130: MEATER Pro if he smokes low and slow.
 Thermapen ONE if he does not.